-Operating from two premises in New South Wales (N.S.W.), J.A.
-Martin's facility in Newcastle manufactures industrial switchboards and motor control centers, manages turnkey project installations, service and maintenance, and provides design and engineering services.
+Results of the non-solar operations of J.A.
+Martin are included in discontinued operations.
+Included within the net assets of the discontinued operation sold to ARA are a facility in Newcastle which manufactures industrial switchboards and motor control centers, manages turnkey project installations, service and maintenance, and provides design and engineering services.
 It also has an office and workshop facility in the Hunter Valley for servicing the mining and industrial sectors.

-- J.A.
-Martin is ISO9001 (Quality Management) and ISO45001 (Occupational Health and Safety) certified, tangible evidence of its commitment to quality, and health and safety, and positions it to service some of the largest and most respected mining and industrial firms in the world. - J.A.
-Martin's core competencies include customized industrial switchboard and motor control center design, manufacture and maintenance; industrial electrical engineering; project management for mining, infrastructure and industrial applications; solar farm electrical contracting and engineering, procurement and construction ("EPC"); electrical maintenance and servicing; and industrial, mining and infrastructure CCTV and data cabling.
+Kenshaw Solar is ISO9001 (Quality Management) and ISO45001 (Occupational Health and Safety) certified, tangible evidence of its commitment to quality, and health and safety, and positions it to service some of the largest and most respected mining and industrial firms in the world.